jni-rs/jni-rs/crates/jni/docs/macros/jni_sig.md

 Parses a JNI method or field signature at compile time.

-This macro parses method and field signatures with syntax like `(arg0: JString, arg1: jint) -> JString` and generates a [MethodSignature] or [FieldSignature] struct to represent the corresponding JNI signature, including the raw string like "(Ljava/lang/String;I)Ljava/lang/String;" and enumerated argument plus return types.
+This macro parses method and field signatures with syntax like `(arg0: JString, arg1: jint) -> JString` and generates a [MethodSignature] or [FieldSignature] struct to represent the corresponding JNI signature.
+These structs embed the raw signature paired with type information which can be used for JNI method calls and field accesses without needing to parse the signature at runtime.

 This macro can also parse raw JNI signature strings like `"(Ljava/lang/String;I)Z"` in order to validate them at compile time but it's recommended to use the structured syntax for better